 GANDCRAB 5.2 is ransomware-type program used by developers (cyber criminals) to encrypt data stored on victims' computers and to keep it in that state until a ransom is paid.
 This program creates a ransom message and generates a random name for it.
 For example, "DSEWRBG-DECRYPT.txt".
 GANDCRAB 5.2 does the same with the extension, which it adds to each encrypted file.
 For example, "1.jpg" becomes "1.jpg.dsewrbg".
 It also changes the victim's desktop wallpaper.
 GANDCRAB 5.2 is one of many variants of GANDCRAB ransomware.

 In the "DSEWRBG-DECRYPT.txt" ransom message (its name can vary), cyber criminals urge victims not to delete this text file until the data is recovered (decrypted).
 They state that deleting it might cause decryption errors.
 They claim that the only way to decrypt data is to purchase a decryption key from them.
 To proceed with data decryption, GANDCRAB 5.2 victims are encouraged to download and install the TOR browser and then to open the link provided in the ransom message.
 The website contains a deadline that, unless met, will double the cost of decryption.
 Therefore, if the initial cost of a decryption key is $1200, after a certain period of time has elapsed, it will increase to $2400.
 To make payment, victims must use the DASH or Bitcoin cryptocurrencies and transfer it by clicking a link that leads to a cryptocurrency wallet address.
 Before making payment, these cyber criminals offer free decryption of one file.
 This is common to ransomware developers who offer this 'proof' that they are capable of providing tools or keys required for successful data decryption.
-Recently, a malware security company called Bitdefender released a decryption tool that is capable of restoring files that were encrypted by previous versions of GANDCRAB ransomware.
-Therefore, it is very likely that these cyber criminals (GANDCRAB 5.2 developers) have released a new version in response.
-There are no tools capable of GANDCRAB 5.2 file decryption free of charge (at least not at the moment).
-Therefore, people with computers infected by this ransomware can be blackmailed and are forced to contact the developers.
+Recently, a malware security company called Bitdefender released a decryption tool that is capable of restoring files that were encrypted by various versions of GANDCRAB ransomware.
+Therefore, we highly recommend to try restoring data using Bitdefender's tool.
 Most cyber criminals use cryptography algorithms (symmetric or asymmetric) that make decryptions without using a specific tool impossible.
 Unfortunately, only ransomware developers have these tools.
-If a computer is infected with GANDCRAB 5.2, the only free way to recover data is to use a backup and restore everything from there.
+If a computer is infected with a ransomware that is undecryptable (there are no tools like the one developed by Bitdefender), the only free way to recover data is to use a backup and restore everything from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: